PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:11:33
+Last updated: 2024-04-02 19:12:07
-Random Quote: Keep your eyes on the stars and your feet on the ground. - Theodore Roosevelt
+Random Quote: Time is the most valuable thing a man can spend. - Theophrastus